Chunli-Dai/GRACEEarthquakeModeling/README.md

 # GRACEEarthquakeModeling

-Here provides the calculation of coseismic GRACE gravity change, the modeling of GRACE gravity change caused by an earthqauke, and the localized spectral analysis.
+The code here provides the calculation of coseismic GRACE gravity change, the modeling of GRACE gravity change caused by an earthqauke, and the localized spectral analysis.

+Notice: The shared code is for academic research.
+They are not user friendly.
+Some of the subroutines are not shared due to copyright limit.

 References:
 Dai, C., C. Shum, J. Guo, K. Shang, B. Tapley, R. Wang, Improved source parameter constraints for five undersea earthquakes from north component of GRACE gravity and gravity gradient change measurements, Earth Planet.
 Sci.
 Lett., 443, 118-128, 2016.